Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like 'back' or 'open'.
-The description lacks context about typical use cases or prerequisites.
+No guidance on when to use this tool versus alternatives like 'back' or 'swipe'.
+No mention of prerequisites or context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.